 - Right of Return: A large portion of our revenue comes from the sale of machines used in the semiconductor assembly process.
 Other product sales relate to consumable products, which are sold in high-volume quantities, and are generally maintained at low stock levels at our customer's facility.
 Customer returns have historically represented a very small percentage of customer sales on an annual basis. - Warranties: Our equipment is generally shipped with a one-year warranty against manufacturing defects.
 We establish reserves for estimated warranty expense when revenue for the related equipment is recognized.
 The reserve for estimated warranty expense is based upon historical experience and management's estimate of future expenses. - Conditions of Acceptance: Sales of our consumable products generally do not have customer acceptance terms.
 In certain cases, sales of our equipment have customer acceptance clauses which may require the equipment to perform in accordance with customer specifications or when installed at the customer's facility.
 In such cases, if the terms of acceptance are satisfied at our facility prior to shipment, the revenue for the equipment will be recognized upon shipment.
-If the terms of acceptance are satisfied at our customers' facilities, the revenue for the equipment will not be recognized until acceptance, which typically consists of installation and testing, is received from the customer.
+If the terms of acceptance, which typically consists of installation and testing, is received from the customer.